mozilla/fxpay/README.rst

 When your app starts up, you need to initialize ``fxpay`` so it can check for any existing product receipts.
-This is also your chance to register some callbacks for error handling and other events.
+This is also your chance to register some callbacks for general error handling and other events.

 ::

     fxpay.init({
-      onpurchase: function(info) {
-        console.log('product', info.productId, 'purchased and verified!');
-      },
       onerror: function(error) {
         console.error('An error occurred:', error);
       },